ncbray/wassembler/README.md

 TODO: does this cause an impediance mismatch with small integer SIMD types?

+### Hiding Implementation Details

+This prototype does not expose the heap to JS as an array buffer - instead it uses methods on the WASM module instance, such as `_copyOut`, to do bulk data transfer.
+The upside is that it is easier for the WASM heap to behave as if it were not an array buffer - unmapped memory pages, for example.
+The downside is that fine-grained interactions with the heap, such as traversing pointer-based datastructures, are more expensive from JS.
+This interface also works best when data sizes are known apriori - JS should explicitly be given the length of null terminated strings, rather than calculating the string's length itself, for example.

+TODO: is this the correct tradeoff?

+### FFI Binding

+Generally, non-trivial FFI calls will need to know which WASM module instance they are being invoked on behalf of.
+FFI calls will need to copy data in and out of the instance's memory space, keep a lookup table of JS objects assosiated with a particular instance, etc.  Historically, asm.js bound FFI functions to an instance using closures.
+Threaded applications are more complicated, however, because FFI functions must be bound to the instance for each thread / JS isolate.
+How the FFI functions get loaded into each isolate and how they are bound TBD.

+Currently this prototype binds the WASM module instance to "this" for all FFI calls.

 ## Things to Investigate

 * FFI / system interface design.